This review was corrected May 27, 2003.

 A full-bodied, funny and gloriously unpretentious ode to family, friendship and the meaning of life, “The Barbarian Invasions” is solidly entertaining, sharply written and genuinely touching.
+Via appealingly flawed characters and breezy pacing, pic confronts matters of life and death with irreverent wit and a tender eye.
+Denys Arcand’s continuation, 17 years later, of “The Decline of the American Empire,” was the fifth strongest Quebec opening of all time upon its May 9 release.
 Abrim with polished repartee, Arcand’s most satisfying pic since 1989’s “Jesus of Montreal” looks set to “invade” arthouses worldwide.

 Louise (Dorothee Berryman), who divorced her inveterate womanizer of a husband, Remy (Remy Girard), 15 years ago, phones their son Sebastien (Stephane Rousseau) in London, where he’s made his fortune as a savvy financial manager.
 She tells him that Remy, a university professor, has been hospitalized and is terminally ill in Montreal.

 Father and son are not close — “My son is an ambitious capitalist prude whereas all my life I’ve been a hedonistic socialist lecher” as bedridden Remy describes their rapport to a visiting nun — but, nonetheless, Sebastien and his French fiancee Gaelle (Marina Hands) fly to Remy’s bedside in Canada.